Who is Sophie Piper? Meet the Love Island Winter 2020 candidate - Mash Viral

-After six months without screens, Love Island has returned with twelve new singletons looking for love in the brand new South African mansion.
+After six months without screens, Love Island has returned with 12 new singletons looking for love in the brand new South African mansion.

 Sophie Piper, a 21-year-old Essex medical assistant, is heading to the villa with eleven other Love Island 2020 candidates this year and has a closer relationship with celebrities than most.

-Her sister is Rochelle Humes, who has reportedly fully supported Soph in starring in the series.
+Her sister is Rochelle Humes, who is reported to have fully supported Soph in starring in the series.

 She also went to school with Kem Cetinay, winner of the third series from Love Island.